Kaffeine: Polishing Videos Using Machine Learning

 students having to resort to playing at 1.5x speed.

+we took out a lot of umms.
 Our software can do this during a live interview!

 Cell phone video recording by a Realtor for buyers.
 Kaffeine edited out walking/pausing sections and condensed it